 Ginger crunch is traditionally a simple cookie base, topped with a super sweet ginger icing layer - I have taken the cookie base, added oats to it for some chew, then topped it with a super chewy, silky, ginger caramel, which comes together quickly and is super easy to make.

 The topping is then a super simple caramel, made with a can of condensed milk, honey, brown sugar, butter, and salt.
-The presence of the condensed milk and honey helps to keep everything smooth as the caramel cooks on the stove top, and then ground ginger is stirred in right at the end for a delicious spiced caramel, which is poured over the cooled base and left to set in the fridge.
+The presence of the condensed milk and honey helps to keep everything smooth as the caramel cooks on the stove top.
+Ground ginger is stirred in right at the end for a delicious spiced caramel, which is poured over the cooled base and left to set in the fridge.

-- Baker’s Corner All-purpose Flour - AP flour is used as the base of the slice, and mixed with some baking powder, salt, and ground ginger
+- All-purpose Flour - AP flour is used as the base of the slice, and mixed with some baking powder, salt, and ground ginger

-- Countryside Creamery Unsalted Butter - Butter goes into both the base and the filling of this ginger caramel slice.
-This ALDI-exclusive butter is high quality and affordable - I always have some in my fridge!
+- Unsalted Butter - Butter goes into both the base and the filling of this ginger caramel slice.

-- Baker’s Corner Brown Sugar - There is brown sugar in both the base and the topping.
+- Brown Sugar - There is brown sugar in both the base and the topping.
 It provides the most amazing caramel flavour.

 - Honey - Honey is also in the base and the topping of the slice!
 It helps act as a binding agent in the base, and then works as an invert sugar in the filling to help smooth things out!

-- Baker’s Corner Sweetened Condensed Milk - The base of every good caramel slice, condensed milk provides creaminess while helping to smooth everything out.
+- Sweetened Condensed Milk - The base of every good caramel slice, condensed milk provides creaminess while helping to smooth everything out.

 - Ground Ginger - There is ginger in both the base and the filling, making this the perfect fall transition dish!

-- Baker’s Corner Semi-Sweet Morsels - ALDI has a range of chocolate morsels that are perfect for baking.
-I melted some of the semi-sweet and mixed with a tiny bit of neutral oil to create a shiny chocolate that I drizzled over the bars.
+- Chocolate - I melted some chocolate and mixed with a tiny bit of neutral oil to create a shiny chocolate that I drizzled over the bars.

 - I made these pretty big for the photos, you can cut them in half again to give you 18 bars.

-- I finished these with a little drizzle of chocolate and a sprinkle of sea salt, but if you would like a full chocolate layer on top you can melt together 180g (3/4 cup) of the chocolate morsels with 30g (2 Tbsp) neutral oil and do a smooth chocolate topping instead by pouring it over and leaving it to set.
+- I finished these with a little drizzle of chocolate and a sprinkle of sea salt.
+If you would like a full chocolate layer on top you can melt together 180g of chocolate with 30g (2 Tbsp) neutral oil and do a smooth chocolate topping instead by pouring it over and leaving it to set.

 Binder clips!
 I like to use little metal binder clips on the sides of my baking pan to help keep my parchment paper steady in my baking pan and to stop it flopping down onto your filling.
 They can go in the oven provided they don’t have any paint on them so make sure if you want to bake with them you use the plain silver ones!